sahas950/Kanban-Assignment/README.md

 4. The Kanban board will dynamically adjust to reflect your choices.

 5. The application will save your view state, so you can return to your preferred settings even after a page reload.

+7. Also, this site has a dark mode and light mode simulator.

 ## Contributing